quaadgras/graphics.gd/Readme.md

 ## Licensing
 This project is licensed under an MIT license (the same license as Godot), you can use it in any manner you can use the Godot engine.
-If you use this project for any commercially successful products, please consider [financially supporting the project](https://buy.stripe.com/4gw14maETbnX3vOcMM) to show your appreciation!
+If you use this project for any commercially successful products, please consider [sponsoring the maintainer](https://github.com/sponsors/Splizard) to show your appreciation!